ler.image_properties.cross_section_njit

 omegasnumpy.ndarray

-Complex Omega values at each angle (same object as input buffer).
+Complex Omega values at each angle.

 Examples